-There is nothing better in the fall and winter than to come into the house and be welcomed by the smell of a hearty soup or stew cooking in the slow cooker.
+There is nothing better on a cold, blustery or blizzarding day than to come into the house and be welcomed by the smell of a hearty soup or stew cooking in the slow cooker.

 Beef Stew With Dumplings

 - 1 lb beef stew meat cut into bite sized chunks

 - 1 medium onion, chopped

 - 2 to 3 stalks of celery, chopped

 - 1 sweet potato, cut into bite sized pieces

 - 1 quart of beef broth (homemade if you have it)